-a) Earth System Science

-- A holistic view of the present and past interactions between components of the Earth system and the effects of extra-terrestrial influences on these interactions - Understanding of the cycling of matter and the flows of energy into, between and within the solid Earth, hydrosphere, atmosphere and biosphere - The chemistry, physics, biology and mathematics that underpin our understanding of Earth structure, materials and processes.

-b) Major Geoscience Paradigms

-- Uniformitarianism: the present is the key to the past; The extent of geological time Evolution: the history of life on Earth

-- Plate tectonics

-- c) Temporal and Spatial Scales

-- Geological time, including the principles of stratigraphy, radiometric dating, the stratigraphic column, rates of Earth processes, major events in Earth history, and the evolution of life as revealed by the fossil record - Study of structures, materials and processes ranging in scale from atoms to planets - d) Earth Structure, Materials and Processes - Studies of the structure and composition of the solid Earth (core, mantle, crust, asthenosphere, lithosphere etc.), the hydrosphere, atmosphere, cryosphere and biosphere and the processes operating within and between them. - e) Terminology, Nomenclature and Classification and Practical Knowledge - Earth science terminology, nomenclature and classification of rocks, minerals, fossils, and geological structures. - The identification of rocks, minerals, fossils, and geological structures. - Collection and documentation of geological information, including the production and interpretation of geological maps. - Surveying and measurement in the laboratory, and using qualitative, quantitative and instrumental techniques. - f) Awareness and Informed Concern of Earth Science Issues - The exploration for, and the development and exploitation of, Earth resources - Geological aspects of human impacts on the environment. - Geohazards and their impacts on human societies. - Earth science perspectives on sustainability and social awareness (e.g. renewable versus non-renewable resources, climate change, the history of life and biodiversity); - foster independent and critical thought, so that students can reach appropriate conclusions based on relevant evidence; - provide the practical skills necessary to contribute to that evidence; - provide general skills in learning, information technology, data processing and communication appropriate to any subsequent employment.
+- a) Earth System Science - A holistic view of the present and past interactions between components of the Earth system and the effects of extra-terrestrial influences on these interactions - Understanding of the cycling of matter and the flows of energy into, between and within the solid Earth, hydrosphere, atmosphere and biosphere - The chemistry, physics, biology and mathematics that underpin our understanding of Earth structure, materials and processes. - b) Major Geoscience Paradigms - Uniformitarianism: the present is the key to the past - The extent of geological time - Evolution: the history of life on Earth - Plate tectonics - c) Temporal and Spatial Scales - Geological time, including the principles of stratigraphy, radiometric dating, the stratigraphic column, rates of Earth processes, major events in Earth history, and the evolution of life as revealed by the fossil record - The study of structures, materials and processes ranging in scale from atoms to planets. - d) Earth Structure, Materials and Processes - Studies of the structure and composition of the solid Earth (core, mantle, crust, asthenosphere, lithosphere etc.), the hydrosphere, the atmosphere, the cryosphere and the biosphere and the processes operating within and between them. - e) Terminology, Nomenclature and Classification and Practical Knowledge - Earth science terminology, nomenclature and classification of rocks, minerals, fossils, and geological structures - The identification of rocks, minerals, fossils, and geological structures. - Collection and documentation of geological information in the field, including the production and interpretation of geological maps. - Surveying and measurement both in the field and laboratory, and using qualitative, quantitative and instrumental techniques - f) Awareness and Informed Concern of Earth Science Issues - The exploration for, and the development and exploitation of, Earth resources - Geological aspects of human impacts on the environment. - Geohazards and their impacts on human societies.